 - If herbicide treatment is to be carried out it is essential the contractor is a competent and qualified person and must have appropriate National Proficiency Test Council (NPTC) certification.

 - Obtain a copy of any insurance backed treatment.

 As Japanese Knotweed is not a notifiable contaminant there is no cover under the contamination section of the LABC Warranty policy.

-For more information on Japanese Knotweed see The Environment Agencies guide to Managing Japanese Knotweed on Development sites (Amended July 2013).
+For more information on Japanese Knotweed see the Government's guide on managing the plant here.

 Please Note: Every care was taken to ensure the information in this article was correct at the time of publication.
 Any written guidance provided does not replace the reader’s professional judgement and any construction project should comply with the relevant Building Regulations or applicable technical standards.
 However, for the most up to date LABC Warranty technical guidance please refer to your Risk Management Surveyor and the latest version of the LABC Warranty technical manual.